salgadev/syft-hacks/README.md

 `bandit -r -iii -ll . >~/research/$now/bandit/[REPO]-iii-ll-report.log`

-## Safety
+### Safety
-To run a safety check and save the report:
+To run a safety check of your virtual environment and save the report, run the following:

 `safety check>~/research/$now/safety/[REPO]-safety-check.log`